Dunlop makes tires with rCB in Japan

 Graphic courtesy of Sumitomo Rubber Industries Ltd.

-Sumitomo says it has “for the first time adopted the [use of] sustainable carbon black for mass production tires designed for certain passenger car models.”
+Sumitomo says for the first time, it has adopted the use of sustainable carbon black for mass production tires designed for certain passenger car models.

-The tire producer says in August 2025 it supplied tires produced using the rCB at a competitive racing event.
-“The tires demonstrated consistently stable performance throughout the race in the motorsports field, which stands at the forefront of tire development where the latest vehicles are introduced,” states Sumitomo.
+“The tires demonstrated consistently stable performance throughout the race in the field, which stands at the forefront of tire development where the latest vehicles are introduced,” the company says.

-The company says the use of the rCB is part of its larger Towanowa circular economy concept for the tire industry.
-“By putting Towanowa into practice we will continue striving to reduce environmental impact, enhance the performance and safety of tires and expand our solutions services,” says the company.
+“By putting Towanowa into practice, we will continue striving to reduce environmental impact, enhance the performance and safety of tires and expand our solutions services,” the company says.